Find a Part Now

 In the U.S., the 2017 CX-5 was offered with front-wheel or all-wheel drive in Sport, Touring and Grand Touring trims.
 The Sport and Touring models came with 17-inch wheels, while the GT had 19-inch wheels.
 The 2.5-litre Skyactiv-G 16-valve DOHC 4-cylinder engine with VVT was the only choice offered for the 2017 model year.

-For the 2019 model year, Mazda made available a new turbocharged SKYACTIV-G 2.5T engine and added new Grand Touring Reserve and Signature range-topping trims.
+In 2018, for the 2019 model year, Mazda made available a new turbocharged SKYACTIV-G 2.5T engine and added new Grand Touring Reserve and Signature range-topping trims.
 A torque vectoring system marketed as G-Vectoring Control Plus was also added on all models.

-Changes for the 2020 model year include a new key fob design, an updated font used throughout the vehicle, a new Cylinder Deactivation System status display in the infotainment system.
+Changes in 2019 for the 2020 model year included a new key fob design, an updated font used throughout the vehicle, a new Cylinder Deactivation System status display in the infotainment system.
 Mazda also made automatic headlights, i-Activsense safety features, and automatic rain-sensing windshield wipers standard and the Grand Touring trim received paddle shifters.
 Mazda claimed to have also improved road noise, vibration, and harshness across all trims.
 The Grand Touring Reserve trim received a new Engine Harmonics Enhancer to simulate engine noise, a new off-road traction assist system, and a new eight-inch infotainment system.

-For the 2021 model year, Mazda introduced a new standard 10.25-inch infotainment system with new Mazda Connect Software.
+In 2020 for the 2021 model year, Mazda introduced a new standard 10.25-inch infotainment system with new Mazda Connect Software.
 A new Touring Preferred SV Package was offered as well as a new Carbon Edition trim, which offered exclusive exterior and interior styling elements.
 Models equipped with the 2.5 Turbo engine received a new turbo badge.
 Signature trims received new safety features such as reverse automatic braking and driver attention alert as well as improved clarity for the 360-degree camera.

-For 2022, Mazda introduced new 17-inch wheels for the S trim.
+In 2021 for the 2022 model year, Mazda introduced new 17-inch wheels for the S trim.
 All models became equipped with standard all-wheel drive and horsepower for the turbo engine was increased from 250 to 256 horsepower (186 to 191 kW; 253 to 260 PS) while using 93 octane fuel.
 Mazda also revised the naming of trims.

-For 2024, the Carbon Edition trim is now available with the turbocharged engine.
+In 2023 for the 2024 model year, the Carbon Edition trim became available with the turbocharged engine.
 Models with the naturally aspirated 2.5L engine may lack cylinder deactivation and engine start/stop due to parts supply issues, and have EPA ratings of 23, 29 and 25 mpg‑US (10.2, 8.1 and 9.4 L/100 km; 28, 35 and 30 mpg‑imp) city, highway and combined respectively, instead of 26, 31 and 28 mpg‑US (9.0, 7.6 and 8.4 L/100 km; 31, 37 and 34 mpg‑imp), approximately a 12% increase in fuel usage.

 Japan

-The second generation CX-5 was released in Japan on 2 February 2017, with eight variants.
+The second-generation CX-5 was released in Japan on 2 February 2017, with eight variants.
 Three engine options were available: a 2.0 Skyactiv-G petrol (20S), a 2.5 Skyactiv-G (25S) petrol and a 2.2 Skyactiv-D diesel (XD).
-An all-wheel-drive option was available for the 25S and XD engines.
+An all-wheel drive option was available for the 25S and XD engines.
+In October 2018, the 2.5T Skyactiv-G petrol engine (25T) was first introduced in Japan.

 Oceania